Instructions for BISEPTOL

 The duration of therapeutic action is 7 hours.

-After taking the drug inside the active substances are completely absorbed from the gastrointestinal tract.
+After taking the medicines inside the active substances are completely absorbed from the gastrointestinal tract.
 Cmax in plasma is reached within 1-4 hours after ingestion.

 Trimethoprim penetrates well into the tissues and biological environment of the body: lungs, kidneys, prostate, bile, saliva, sputum, cerebrospinal fluid.
 The binding of trimethoprim to plasma proteins is 50%; sulfamethoxazole - 66%.